 Boosting Your Mental Health

-You know that you should eat healthy foods and get some exercise to feel good and
+You know that you need to eat healthy foods and get some exercise to feel good and

 live longer.
 Another key part to living longer is your mental health.